CacheGuard-OS

 - apply

-cacheguard.conf on that server by using the
+cacheguard.conf on that server using the

 conf load tftp 172.18.2.1 cacheguard.conf command.
 Please note that the